-For those people who are unable to travel to her practice, Tessa also offers consultations via Skype or Facetime on a webcam.
+For those people who are unable to travel to her practice, Tessa also offers consultations via Skype; Zoom; Facetime or WhatsApp.

 Tessa has contributed to her profession of Homeopathy on a national level, having been a member of Working Groups aiming to develop a single regulatory body for homeopaths (including the Council of Organisations Registering Homeopaths – CORH) and has represented the profession in the development of the Complementary and Natural Healthcare Council (CNHC).
 She was closely involved with developing national guidelines for Continual Professional Development for Homeopaths.

 Tessa is also a recognised international trainer in the Bach flower remedies, approved by the Bach Centre.
-This work takes her to many countries to teach and to share her experience of working with the remedies with people in such countries as the Czech Republic, Germany, Austria, Switzerland, Finland, Russia, Ireland, Israel and South Africa.
+This work takes her to many countries to teach and to share her experience of working with the remedies with people in such countries as the Czech Republic, Germany, Austria, Switzerland, Finland, Russia, Ireland, Israel, South Africa, Singapore, Serbia and Romania .
 Tessa speaks fluent French and German, which has helped her to make real connections with people and she has done some of the training in the local language as well as in English.
 Tessa trains all Levels of the Bach Foundation Education Programme - Introductory, Advanced and Practitioner courses.
 She is also a senior trainer who supports and trains new practitioners to become BIEP trainers in their own right.

 As a homeopath herself, Tessa is aware of the connections between Homeopathic philosophy and Dr Bach’s philosophy of healing and so has written a special training course in the Bach flower remedies for Homeopaths and students of Homeopathy.
 This course too is approved by the Bach Centre.